Make a Terrace Vegetable Garden on your rooftop! In this article, you’ll learn which vegetables are suitable and how you can grow them on the terrace.

 - Water plants regularly and deeply.
 Read this article for container watering tips.

 - Check plants regularly for pests.
-Go through this article for homemade natural pesticide recipes.

 - Prune plants regularly to keep them in good shape.
 Look out for suckers, especially in tomatoes and pinch them off immediately if found one.